Siftah/get_iplayer/install/ubuntu.md

     	sudo apt-get update

-3. Install get_iplayer and all dependencies from PPA:
+3. Install get_iplayer from PPA with dependencies:

     	sudo apt-get install get-iplayer

     You may install from the PPA over an existing get_iplayer installation from the Ubuntu repositories.
 Dependencies will be updated if necessary.

+4. Install additional dependencies

+        sudo apt-get install mplayer libavcodec-extra-53

+    The libavcodec-extra-53 package will replace the libavcodec-53 package if it is already installed.
+The "extra" version is required for MP3 encoding.

-4. Run CLI with:
+5. Run CLI with:

     	get_iplayer […]